Frequently Asked Questions about Room Selection

 I have special medical needs accommodations.
 Will I still be able to live with my friends?

 Accommodations are granted for the individual student.
 It depends on your accommodation and when your selection time is as to whether or not you can pull in friends into your accommodation.

 I’m going to live in Theme Housing.
 What is that room selection process like?

-The Theme Program Advisors will each turn in a roster for all students living in the theme house.
+The Theme Program Advisers will each turn in a roster for all students living in the theme house.
 The week before General Room Selection, those students will sign up for their place in that theme house.

 What are Greek blocks?
 Where are they located?